top of page

 A Real Example: Methylisothiazolinone (MIT)

+Methylisothiazolinone is used in many shampoos and household products.
 It was named “Contact Allergen of the Year” in 2013 by the American Contact Dermatitis Society due to widespread allergic reactions.
+Health concerns include:

 • Allergic contact dermatitis